biancamika/digital-garden-template/_notes/2. Literature Notes/Fakepixels - Literature Notes.md

 See [[Fakepixels - Newsletter]]
 #unfinished #literaturenotes
 ### Vol. 58: Dance me to the end of love
-- [[Cathachresis]] is a statement is so astonishingly wrong that it feels right.
+- [[Catachresis]] is a statement is so astonishingly wrong that it feels right.
 	- It was originally defined by rhetorician Quintilian as ==a transfer of terms from one place to another when no proper word exists.==
 - We're prone to see life as binary -- where only one narrative can triumph over others.
 	- **Inductive:** aims at developing a theory